singlestore-labs/tailscale-manager/README.md

 ## Example

-Here is a sample config file, in JSON format:
+Create a configuration file in either JSON or YAML format.
+Here’s an example:

+`config.json`
 ```json
 {
   "routes": [